3001 HUMAN HEALTH BUILDING

 - Be in good academic standing in the university.

 - Supplemental materials may be required to be considered for admission to the Basic-BSN and ASD tracks.

-Any applicant who has been dismissed from a nursing program or has ever received two or more nursing course grades of B- or lower must first obtain approval from the SON to apply to the Basic-BSN and/or ASD tracks.
+Any applicant who has been dismissed from a nursing program or has ever received two or more nursing course grades below a (B-) must first obtain approval from the SON to apply to the Basic-BSN and/or ASD tracks.

 Bachelor of Science in Wellness and Health Promotion to Accelerated Second-Degree BSN Pathway

 The School of Health Sciences (SHS) and the School of Nursing (SON) have partnered to create the Wellness and Health Promotion (WHP) to Accelerated Second-Degree (ASD) Bachelor of Science in Nursing (BSN) pathway.
 This pathway is for first-time Pre-Nursing freshman students who did not gain admission to the Basic BSN program after their first year of study.
 Up to five pre-nursing students will be offered automatic admission to the ASD program through the WHP-ASD pathway.
 Students on the WHP-ASD pathway must meet all of the following requirements to gain admission into the SON’s ASD BSN track in the semester following degree attainment:

 - Completion of all nursing prerequisites as listed in the previous section under “Basic-BSN and ASD Competitive Admission Requirements”.

 - A combined grade-point average of 3.2 or higher in BIO 1200, BIO 2006, CHM 1040, CHM 2010, and PSY 1000.